2022-2023 preschool application process is now closed

 - To nurture children and their families in a learning environment grounded in a healthy connection to the natural world.

-- To foster creativity and collaboration through child directed learning.
+- To foster creativity, collaboration and critical thinking through child directed learning.

 - To address the needs of the whole child and help each individual reach their full potential.